 Embellished chiffon tea dress, 1930s.
 Our gossamer creation of silk chiffon is trimmed with delicate silk lace appliqués and ribbon art bouquets.
 An endearing pink chiffon was used as a ground for the charming silk ribbon bouquets limned with a pleasing pastel palette.
 The delicate silk lace appliqués are executed with a masterful Rococo touch.
-NEW LISTING

 Beaded satin flapper dress, c.1926.
 Featuring dazzling embellishment of silver-lined crystal beads and glittering rhinestones.
 The intricate pattern—the same on front and back—includes delicious stylized pineapples.
 The subtle elaborations of the intricate curvilinear Art Nouveau motifs on the bodice have a memorable beauty.

 Beaded flapper dress, c.1928.
 Made from taupe silk crepe, the fetching dress is beaded with clear crystal and silver-lined crystal beads set in a grid design.
 With a handkerchief-style pointed hem, the skirt is ideal for dancing; the beaded decoration sparkles with joie de vivre.
 Both sexy and demure, here is the personification of the free spirited, fun loving flapper era.

 Deco evening coat, 1930s.
 Made from black silk/rayon velvet, the stylish and sophisticated coat pays homage to the heyday of Art Deco in the mid-1920s.
 In fashion, a white-on-black theme creates high drama.
 In the dazzling Deco design, the striking "framing effect" of white-and-black color blocks creates a powerful theatrical effect.